Denali Highway, Alaska

 the right, and Mt.
 Wrangell (14,163') is in the center.
 Mt.
 Wrangell is the

 northernmost active volcano on the Pacific Rim and occasionally releases steam.

 Look for the Denali Highway orientation sign on the south side of the road.

-- Tangle Lakes Archaeological District
+- Tangle Lakes Archaeological District (east boundary)